james-mahfouz/predicode/README.md

     ```
 11. In the app directory in the configs folder create a new file named 'config.py' and copy config_example into it and fill it with your configuration
 12. For the OPEN_AI_KEY go to https://platform.openai.com/account/api-keys, create an account and get your key.
+13. In the public directory create a folder named "profile_pictures"
-13. Go to the app directory
+14. Go to the app directory
     ```sh
     cd app
     ```
-14. Run the app
+15. Run the app
     ```sh
     uvicorn main:app --reload
     ```